chrisquince/DESMAN/README.md

 ```bash
 nohup megahit -1 $(<R1.csv) -2 $(<R2.csv) -t 36 -o Assembly --presets meta > megahit.out&
 ```
+This will take a while so we have set megahit running on 36 threads (adjust to your system) and run in background with nohup.

 We will now perform CONCOCT binning of these contigs.
 As explained in [Alneberg et al.](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) there are good reasons to cut up contigs prior to binning.
 We will use a script from CONCOCT to do this.
 For convenience we